debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

 <a href="/2018/01/03/kindest-species/">Here's a demo Hexo discussion.</a>

+<a href="https://www.kajmagnus.blog/new-embedded-comments">Longer demo discussion (the one in the video).</a>

 ## Quick test if this is for you

 Maybe you don't want to get a server and install, or sign up for our hosted service, just to find out if ed-comments works for your blog / website?
-Here're two quick steps for you to try out ed-comments:
+Here're two quick steps for you to try out ed-comments

 1. Add this to your `_config.yml` file: